codeliezel/technical-article/README.md

 #### Introduction <a name="customers-introduction"></a>

 The company X mobile application now allows you to send and receive money with your company x's account internationally.
-You can search for any foreign bank to make a transaction to that foreign bank account number.
+You can search for any foreign bank account to make a transaction.

 #### The Advantages <a name="customers-benefits"></a>